Python-PyQt/PyQt6-Docs/descriptions/QtWidgets/QWizard-c.rst

 A Trivial Example
 -----------------

 The following example illustrates how to create wizard pages and add them to a wizard.
-For more advanced examples, see `Class Wizard <https://doc.qt.io/qt-6/qtwidgets-dialogs-classwizard-example.html>`_ and `License Wizard <https://doc.qt.io/qt-6/qtwidgets-dialogs-licensewizard-example.html>`_.
+For more advanced examples, see the `License Wizard <https://doc.qt.io/qt-6/qtwidgets-dialogs-licensewizard-example.html>`_.

 .. literalinclude:: ../../../snippets/qtbase-examples-widgets-dialogs-trivialwizard-trivialwizard.py
     :lines: 59-77